bcgsc/mavis/docs/source/development.rst

 - In general, follow `pep8 <https://www.python.org/dev/peps/pep-0008/>`_ style guides using a maximum line width of 120 characters
 - docstrings should follow `sphinx google code style <http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html>`_
-- any column name which may appear in any of the intermediate or final output files must be defined in :class:`~structural_variant.constants.COLUMNS`
+- any column name which may appear in any of the intermediate or final output files must be defined in :class:`~mavis.constants.COLUMNS`

 Formatting Types in docstrings .................................